 Because demand generation targets the entire funnel at once, teams must understand and manage many moving parts.
 For any marketing channel, your team must:

-- Understand prospect intent for that marketing channel, where those prospects are in the funnel, and what problems they turn to that channel to solve
+- Understand prospect intent for each marketing channel, where your prospects are in the funnel when they use that channel, and what problems they turn to that channel to solve

-- Create tailored content that answers that intent and builds trust with prospects by offering valuable insights and solutions to their problems
+- Create tailored content that answers prospects’ specific problems and builds trust with them by offering valuable insights and solutions to their problems

 - Conversion optimize each channel span by creating clear conversion pathways and personalized CTAs